btfranklin/CleverBird/README.md

 - Asynchronous API calls with Swift's async/await syntax
 - Supports token counting and encoding with the `TokenEncoder` class
 - Allows customization of various parameters, such as temperature and penalties
-- Streamed responses for real-time generated content using the `completeWithStreaming()` method
+- Streamed responses for real-time generated content
 - Built-in token counting for usage limit calculations

 ## Usage Instructions